-How To Calculate Age in Google Sheets from Birthdate
+How to Calculate Age in Google Sheets from Birthdate

 Google Sheets can be used for more than just data accumulation and organization.
 You can also use it to determine the current time, create charts, and calculate age using a birthdate.
 The latter is discovered through the use of formulas and functions built right into Google Sheets.

-Determining Age From Birthdate In Google Sheets
+Determining Age from Birthdate in Google Sheets

 When using Google Sheets, you have two predominant ways in which to determine age from a birth date.
 There’s DATEDIF, which is the more flexible option, and YEARFRAC, the simpler choice.
 By the end of the article, you should be able to determine not only the age of a single individual but that of multiple groups of varying people at once.

-I’ll start things off with the DATEDIF function.
+We’ll start things off with the DATEDIF function.

 Before we can dive into the function itself, we’ll need to know how it works.
 This will take learning the syntax for use with the DATEDIF function.
-Each section you’ve typed in the Function corellates with a task, view these tasks below:
+Each section you’ve typed in the Function correlates with a task, view these tasks below:

 - The calculation will have to begin with the birthdate.